 He stated that the photo submitted is a crop and that he had simply removed a foot, which was “not a subject of the image submitted to the contest.”
 Rudik says he does not agree with his disqualification and that the alternations he made were not “significant.”

-If you are a budding photographer with dreams of entering competitions like this have a look at our photography DVD, a brilliant beginners guide.
+If you are a budding photographer with dreams of entering competitions like this have a look at our Ultimate Beginners Course, a brilliant beginners guide.